gsgatlin/openafs-rpms/README.md

 would build binary rpms for CentOS 6/7/8 RHEL 6/7/8 in one command.

-In the feora distro, the %dist is called fcXX.
+In the fedora distro, the %dist is called fcXX.
 Like Fedora 34 would have a
 %dist of fc34. "fc" once stood for "fedora core" and I think they just never changed it.